Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/The First Step for Programming.md

 # The First Step for Programming

-This document is not just a summary of the first steps in programming with Python, but also a **reminder note**.
+This document is not just a summary of the first steps in programming with Python (focusing on exercise #1), but also a **reminder note**.
 Whenever I get stuck during exercises, I may come back here and quickly review the essential imports and their roles.

 ---